Taxxx/javaee-6-demos/request-parameters-jsp/README.md

 # **TO BE COMPLETED**

-We aren't using any JSP page to display the result to the user, so, the servlet will write simple plain text to show that it is working, that's all.
+The servlet will read request parameters and will build a list of objects with the data that just has been read.
+Then, data will be stored in a request attribute and the request will be forwared to a JSP page.

-Our servlet will read the parameters in the HTTP request and it will display their names and their values.
+The JSP page will read the attribute, and will format the data in an HTML and pretty format.

 ## Dependencies

-# **TO BE COMPLETED**

 In this case, we have the same dependencies as in our previous demo: Java EE and Jetty maven plugin.